zbanack/shampoo/README.md

 ```

-## Meta Attributes

-The **meta tag** should be declared once at the top of the canvas file.
-The meta tag accepts all meta attributes.
-These attributes are special in that they affect the entire canvas rather than individual elements within.
-Note that you must provide a closing slash when working with meta tags e.g. (`[meta ... /]`).
 ___
 ### attach (meta attribute)
 You may attach one canvas to another under limited criteria.
 If a canvas has an attachment, it cannot be attached to another canvas.
 The canvas with the lower [**depth**](#depth-meta-attribute) gets updated first, so attach canvases with that have higher-depths to canvases with lower-depths or the coordinate updating will lag behind by one gamestep.
 Canvases that are attached may not have a [**caption**](#caption-meta-attribute) bar and cannot be marked as [**draggable**](#draggable-meta-attribute), even if the canvas being attached to no longer exists.